influxdata/docs-v2/content/influxdb/v2.4/get-started/process.md

 {{% expand "Perform mathematical operations" %}}

 `map()` lets your perform mathematical operations on your data.
-For example, using the [data written in Get started writing to InfluxDB](/influxdb/v2.4/get-started/write/#view-the-written-data):
+For example, using the [data written in "Get started writing to InfluxDB"](/influxdb/v2.4/get-started/write/#view-the-written-data):

 1. Query the `temp` field to return room temperatures in °C.
 2. Use `map()` to iterate over each row and convert the °C temperatures in the